 Further investigate the contribution of libraries to learning outcomes and the student experience by drawing on research such as the AUSSE survey.
 (CLTAC)

-Monitor developments and the Library’s role in developments in online education initiatives including: commercially available online curriculum e.g. Pearson’s MyLab Plus and open education initiatives e.g Massive Open Online Courses (MOOCs) (CLTAC)
+Monitor developments and the Library’s role in developments in online education initiatives including: commercially available online curriculum and open education initiatives e.g. Massive Open Online Courses (MOOCs).
+(CLTAC)

-Explore the Library’s role in eLearning and share best practice in this area (CLTAC, 2012)
+Explore the Library’s role in eLearning and share best practice in this area.
+(CLTAC, 2012)

 Information Literacy